Business Central SCM (Supply Chain Management)

 Streamline your company's sales orders

-Business Central delivers advanced integrations and Business Intelligence, which provides insight into the SMC processes and thus strengthens your sales and inventory through the abbreviated Order-to-Cash (OtC) process.
+Business Central delivers advanced integrations and Business Intelligence, which provides insight into the SCM processes and thus strengthens your sales and inventory through the abbreviated Order-to-Cash (OtC) process.
 Business Central provides further integration for Dynamics 365 Sales, Microsoft's CRM system.